 Actual Cash Value (ACV)

-Actual cash value policies are less common than RCV, and they typically cost less because they offer reduced coverage and higher depreciation.
-The way a claim payment for these policies is determined is by using the value of your property at the time of the loss.
+Actual cash value policies are not as widely used as replacement cost value (RCV) policies, but they are often more affordable due to their reduced coverage and higher depreciation.
+With these policies, the amount you receive for a claim is determined by the value of your property at the time of the loss.

 In other words, if your roof was damaged in a storm shortly after installation, you’ll likely receive a payment comparable to the cost of a new roof.
 However, older roofs will be valued much lower due to depreciation.
 As a result, policy holders typically incur much higher out of pocket costs with ACV policies.